Impact of the privatisation of British Rail: Public opinion and campaigns

 The Bring Back British Rail campaign for renationalisation was formed in 2009 by artist Ellie Harrison.

-A 2012 poll showed that shows a 70% of voters want a re-nationalisation of the railways, while only 23% supported continued privatisation.
+A 2012 poll showed that 70% of voters support renationalising the railways, whilst only 23% supported continued privatisation.
 According to a 2013 YouGov poll, 66% of the public support bringing the railways into public ownership.
 According to the Office of Rail and Road, as of 2016 there was 62% support for public ownership of train-operating companies.
 A poll of 1,500 adults in Britain in June 2018 showed 64% support renationalising Britain's railways, 19% would oppose renationalisation and 17% did not know.

 Political positions post-privatisation

 Since privatisation, both the subsequent parties of government in Britain, as well as the official opposition and other political parties, have all offered various levels of support for the post-privatisation system, as well as proposals for reform, up to and including renationalisation in various forms.